 This isn’t always a bad thing but if there is a security breach with a cloud service such as that is being used the blame will still fall squarely on the shoulders of the SaaS company.
 Thankfully, there are companies like Cloud Defense that improve cybersecurity for cloud-native infrastructure.

 Outages happen with any server infrastructure.
 With a SaaS product and an outsourced cloud infrastructure, outages will be completely out of the company’s control.

 Any outage is problematic but if there is an outage that is longer than normal, extra resources will have to be deployed towards damage control.

 Depending on the industry category a company falls under, compliance can be a factor in the decision of hosting providers and any other vendor used.
 Using a third-party vendor can even be off-limits in some industries.

-There will be customers that complain about performance with a browser-based software.
+There will be customers who complain about performance with browser-based software.
 These same customers will have a slow internet connection and a 2003 version of their internet browser downloaded.

 Capital Intensive Scaling

 The amount of money needed to hire more designers, more developers, and other parts of the team is high.